Cake, cash and life after The Apprentice

-Being surrounded by “big characters” added to the pressure: “all of a sudden I felt I completely lost my voice… every stage I expected to go home, but then I won.”
+Being surrounded by “big characters” added to the pressure: “every stage I expected to go home, but then I won.”

-The fame was “exciting” at first, but reality soon dawned: “it does die down very quickly… then it’s knuckle down time — crack on with the business.”
+The fame was “exciting”, but reality soon dawned: “it does die down very quickly… then its knuckle down time — crack on with the business.”

-Having hit her year one target, her next plan is to recruit a wave of cake-selling ambassadors — or “cakepreneurs” as she calls them: “it’s quite funny watching Lord Sugar trying to say that.”
+Having hit her year one target, her next plan is to recruit a wave of cake-selling ambassadors — or “cakepreneurs” as she calls them.

 What does it take to be an entrepreneur?

 “Don’t lose focus.”
-Spencer says: “there have been so many times when I have wanted to give up — times when I was sat on my kitchen floor sobbing because things are not going as you want.
-That happens, it’s just business, and it sucks.
+Spencer says: “there have been so many times when I have wanted to give up… That happens, it’s just business, and it sucks.
 But actually, the good times and the wins and the big deals make it all worthwhile.
 So don’t lose focus.”

-“It’s really important to reinvest,” she continues: “this is something I’ve learnt recently.
-Before I did everything on a budget because I was chasing that weekend cash win rather than looking at the bigger picture… it is so important to invest in branding and marketing.”
+“It’s really important to reinvest,” she continues: “before I did everything on a budget because I was chasing that weekend cash win rather than looking at the bigger picture… it is so important to invest in branding and marketing,”

 - Would you like to be an entrepreneur?